Here are 10 things to know before visiting Meteora in 2022:

 Meteora is a World Heritage Site and thus exceptionally rich in terms of its historical or cultural significance; an educated tour guide can offer a depth of experience and knowledge that goes far beyond guidebook snippets or plaque-reading.
 If you don’t have much time and you are here for a couple of days, then only a knowledgeable local guide can lend a laser focus to any sightseeing visit, and this may never be as valuable as when you have very little time in one place like Meteora.

 A good tour guide will always know the best hours to visit attractions, which places you can skip, how to avoid rush hour, what is closed or under construction, and any number of tricks and tactics that will help you get the most out of a heavily visited location.

-8. Ypapanti monastery is open to the public
+8. Ypapanti monastery will remain closed for the public in 2022

 Established in the year 1367 AD by a monk named Nilos, it ranks among the oldest monasteries of Meteora.
 The monastery was made inside a cave on the northern side of a cluster of cliffs.
 It was restored recently by the monastery of Great Meteoron that still belongs to, was open for public during the Summer period.
 Unfortunately, ever since the pandemic began has remained closed and it will remain closed throughout 2022.

-It’s accessible through only on foot, so only the hikers will have the chance to enjoy beautiful sceneries and this small but magnificent monastery.
-Our hiking tour visits the monastery, which is with free admission, every day from Monday to Friday when the monastery is open.
-Don’t miss the chance to visit this hidden monastery of Meteora, away from the big crowds!
+It’s accessible only on foot, so only the hikers will have the chance to enjoy the beautiful views of this small but magnificent monastery.
+Our hiking tour visits the monastery from outside only!

 9. Discover your adventurous side!